eWaterCycle/infra/src-questions.md

 For my plugin I need to install conda.
 There are some ready made roles on Ansible Galaxy like https://galaxy.ansible.com/evandam/conda that I would like to use.
 To use locally I would create `requirements.yml` for example https://github.com/eWaterCycle/infra/blob/5efee1c5915aa4a8157c50053b093557944ccd5c/requirements.yml .
 And then run `ansible-galaxy install -r requirements.yml` to install those roles.
 Can the RSC-External plugin be extended to install the roles from Ansible Galaxy?

+## More potential questions

+Stuff to ask Research Cloud helpdesk

+1. How to become root after creation, see https://servicedesk.surfsara.nl/wiki/display/WIKI/RC+plugin+passwordlesssudo
+2. How to add users to docker posix group
+3. How to mark certain user as JupyterHub admin -> use sram api to sync posix group
+4. How to put home dirs on attached storage
+5. What is symlink to /scratch doing in homedir?
+How to tie storage item to it?
+6. Fetch workspace.json from https//gw.live.surfresearchcloud.nl/workspace/workspaces gives "Access to this API has been disallowed" error
+7. Show set chosen parameters in running workspace, now don't know what I picked